-Mr. Bevash has extensive experience representing lenders, underwriters, and owner/developers in connection with a wide variety of international projects, including many of the Asian region’s landmark power, gas and petrochemical projects in Australia, Bangladesh, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Myanmar, New Zealand, Pakistan, Papua New Guinea, the Philippines, Singapore, South Korea, Taiwan, Thailand and Vietnam.
+Mr. Bevash has extensive experience representing lenders, underwriters, and owner/developers in connection with a wide variety of international projects, including many of the Asian region’s landmark power, gas, and petrochemical projects in Australia, Bangladesh, China, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Myanmar, New Zealand, Pakistan, Papua New Guinea, the Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam.

-His experience includes structuring, negotiating and documenting credit arrangements involving commercial banks and governmental agency lenders, as well as representations involving the issuance of debt securities pursuant to Rule 144A under the United States Securities Act of 1933.
+His experience includes structuring, negotiating, and documenting credit arrangements involving commercial banks and governmental agency lenders, as well as representations involving the issuance of debt securities pursuant to Rule 144A under the United States Securities Act of 1933.

-In April 2011, Mr. Bevash received the “Outstanding Contribution Award” from Chambers & Partners which recognized his contribution to the development of the legal industry in Asia.
+In April 2011, Mr. Bevash received the Outstanding Contribution Award from Chambers & Partners which recognized his contribution to the development of the legal industry in Asia.

-Mr. Bevash is qualified to practice before the California bar and in Hong Kong as a Solicitor.
+Mr. Bevash is qualified to practice before the California bar and in Hong Kong as a solicitor.

-Mr. Bevash's recent experience includes representation of:
+Mr. Bevash's recent experience includes representing:

-- The export credit agencies and commercial bank lenders in the US$3.55 billion project financing of the 2x1,000 MW Tanjung Jati B 5 & 6 coal-fired power project expansion in Central Java, Indonesia
+- The export credit agencies and commercial bank lenders in the US$3.55 billion project financing of the 2x1,000 MW Tanjung Jati B 5 & 6 coal-fired power project expansion in Central Java, Indonesia.

 - The export credit agencies and commercial bank lenders in the US$440 million project financing of the 80-MW Muara Laboh Geothermal Power Project in West Sumatra, Indonesia.
-This is one of the pioneer new generation geothermal projects being undertaken under the Fast Track 2 program, and first projects to successfully negotiate the new, agreed bankable form of government support under the Fast Track 2 program
+This is one of the pioneer new generation geothermal projects being undertaken under the Fast Track 2 program, and first projects to successfully negotiate the new, agreed bankable form of government support under the Fast Track 2 program.

-- The export credit agencies and commercial banks on the US$7 billion project financing of the Cameron LNG project in the USA sponsored by Sempra Energy, GDF Suez, Nippon Yusen Kabushiki Kaisha, Mitsubishi Corp. and Mitsui & Co.
+- The export credit agencies and commercial banks on the US$7 billion project financing of the Cameron LNG project in the USA sponsored by Sempra Energy, GDF Suez, Nippon Yusen Kabushiki Kaisha, Mitsubishi Corp., and Mitsui & Co.

-- The lenders in connection with the US$20 billion financing and development of the off-shore Ichthys LNG Project in Western Australia
+- The lenders in connection with the US$20 billion financing and development of the off-shore Ichthys LNG Project in Western Australia.

-- The lenders in connection with a US$1.5 billion 18-year debt facility to finance the 1,240 megawatt Mong Duong 2 power plant project, the largest electric power project in Vietnam to date
+- The lenders in connection with a US$1.5 billion 18 year debt facility to finance the 1,240 megawatt Mong Duong 2 power plant project, the largest electric power project in Vietnam to date.

-- The lenders in connection with the US$2.97 billion financing of the Hongsa Mine-Mouth power project located in Laos
+- The lenders in connection with the US$2.97 billion financing of the Hongsa Mine-Mouth power project located in Laos.

 - Jurong Aromatics Corporation Pte.
-Ltd in connection with the US$2.63 billion financing of the Jurong Aromatics petrochemicals project in Singapore
+Ltd in connection with the US$2.63 billion financing of the Jurong Aromatics petrochemicals project in Singapore.

-- Japan Bank for International Cooperation (JBIC) and the commercial bank lenders in connection with the US$1.215 billion financing of the Paiton 3 power project in Java, Indonesia
+- Japan Bank for International Cooperation (JBIC) and the commercial bank lenders in connection with the US$1.215 billion financing of the Paiton 3 power project in Java, Indonesia.

-- Lion Power Holdings consortium in the acquisition of Senoko Power Limited, Singapore's largest power generation company, from Temasek Holdings
+- Lion Power Holdings consortium in the acquisition of Senoko Power Limited, Singapore's largest power generation company, from Temasek Holdings.